scalastic/scalastic.github.io/_posts/en/2021-03-16-installer-java-sdkman.markdown

 3. Wait for the script to be downloaded and installed.

+4. After installation:
+   - Load a new terminal session
-4. After installation, execute the following command to load SDKMAN into your current session:
+   - Or execute the following command to load SDKMAN into your current session:
      {% highlight shell %}source "$HOME/.sdkman/bin/sdkman-init.sh"{% endhighlight %}

 5. To verify if SDKMAN has been successfully installed, type the following command:
    {% highlight shell %}sdk version{% endhighlight %}
+6. You should see:
+      {% highlight shell %}
+      SDKMAN!
+      script: 5.18.2
+      native: 0.4.2
+      {% endhighlight %}

 ### Installation on Windows:

+1. On Windows, it's necessary to have a Bash terminal.
+The easiest way is to install Windows Subsystem for Linux 2 (WSL2).

-1. Go to the official SDKMAN website at the following address: [https://sdkman.io/install](https://sdkman.io/install){:target="_blank" rel="noopener noreferrer nofollow"}.
+2. To do this, follow the instructions provided on the Microsoft website [https://learn.microsoft.com/en-us/windows/wsl/install](https://learn.microsoft.com/en-us/windows/wsl/install){:target="_blank" rel="noopener noreferrer nofollow"}.

-2. On Windows, a Bash terminal is required.
-Depending on your case, copy the installation command provided on the website.

-3. Open your command prompt.

-4. Paste the command into your command prompt and press Enter to execute it.

-5. Wait for the installation to complete.

-6. Once the installation is finished, close and reopen your command prompt.

-7. To verify if SDKMAN has been successfully installed, type the

-following command:
-    {% highlight bat %}sdk version{% endhighlight %}
+3. Once installed, proceed as if you were on macOS or Linux.

 Congratulations!
 You have now installed SDKMAN on your system.
 You are ready to enjoy its powerful features for JDK version management.

 > info "Note"
-> All SDK installations will now be done in the `~/.sdkman` directory.
+> All SDK installations will now be done under your HOME directory that is in the `~/.sdkman` on linux-friendly OS.

 <hr class="hr-text" data-content="JDK">